 Time-off in lieu as a thanks for when when staff volunteer time on Saturdays or Sundays to support school events.

 Guardian Angel scheme - where staff are subject to ongoing random acts of kindness from an unknown provider.
 All staff have a guardian angel and also act as guardian angels for other staff members.

 At least termly social events offering variety of opportunities to socilaise.

 Access to qualified counsellor weekly to offer support if needed.

 How we promote mental health and well-being for parents and wider community

-Ongoing Twitter feed that signposts adult to mental health services available
+Ongoing Twitter feed that signposts adult and ex-pupils to mental health services available

-Signposting to local mental health services that are available
+Signposting to local mental health services that are within local area

 Weekly Knitting Club in school for local elderly residents to promote intergenerational relationships and reduce lonliness.